 Who’s up for a hut-like home on the beach?
 I am!

 The design of this home is full of character with its white walls and a mix of natural materials.
 But it’s definitely the hut roof that makes all of the difference here!
 And to lounge outdoors, the seating area sits directly on the beach!

 Location: Ubud, Bali, Indonesia

-This home features one of my favourite ways to show respect for the environment when building a home: it’s literally built around a tree!
+This home features one of my favourite ways of showing respect for the environment when building a home: it’s literally built around a tree!